sf-wdi-38/rails-view-templating/README.md

 #### PUT, PATCH, DELETE

-Most browsers don't support PUT, PATCH & DELETE as form submission methods.
+Some browsers don't support PUT, PATCH & DELETE as form submission methods.
 Rails however has a _work-around_ for this.

 Rails adds a hidden form field and processes this on a POST request, internally changing the request type.